 Building Democracy For All is designed so that teachers and students can follow different Learning Pathways as they explore the material in the book.
 Rather than proceeding sequentially through a list of civics and government curriculum standards, Learning Pathways invite a thematic approach.
-In addition Election 2020, other learning pathways include: Student Rights, Influential Women, Black Lives Matter, and Current Events.
+In addition Election 2020, other learning pathways include: Student Rights, Influential Women, Black Lives Matter, Media Literacy, and Current Events.

 The 2020 Presidential election is being called the most consequential election in modern times.
 The coronavirus pandemic, partisan divides between people and political parties, Black Lives Matter protests, an economic recession that may lead to a second Great Depression, and looming environmental disasters are contributing to uncertainty about the future of American democracy.
 Our Election 2020 Learning Pathway provides teachers and students with resources for studying the election as well as the institutions of government that must function for that election to happen.

 Additionally, we designed an Election 2020 choice board featuring a higher-order thinking activities and exploration of the learning pathway chapters (click here to make your own copy of the choice board).